tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 *  <b>`graph_def`</b>: A `GraphDef` proto containing operations to be imported into the default graph.
-*  <b>`input_map`</b>: A dictionary mapping input names (as strings) in `graph_def` to `Output` objects.
-The values of the named input tensors in the imported graph will be re-mapped to the respective `Output` values.
+*  <b>`input_map`</b>: A dictionary mapping input names (as strings) in `graph_def` to `Tensor` objects.
+The values of the named input tensors in the imported graph will be re-mapped to the respective `Tensor` values.
-*  <b>`return_elements`</b>: A list of strings containing operation names in `graph_def` that will be returned as `Operation` objects; and/or tensor names in `graph_def` that will be returned as `Output` objects.
+*  <b>`return_elements`</b>: A list of strings containing operation names in `graph_def` that will be returned as `Operation` objects; and/or tensor names in `graph_def` that will be returned as `Tensor` objects.
 *  <b>`name`</b>: (Optional.)
 A prefix that will be prepended to the names in `graph_def`.
 Defaults to `"import"`.
 *  <b>`op_dict`</b>: (Optional.)
 A dictionary mapping op type names to `OpDef` protos.